timvisee/ffsend/README.md

 - Ability to use your own Send host
 - Inspect or delete shared files
 - Accurate error reporting
-- Low memory footprint, due to encryption, download and upload streaming
+- Low memory footprint, due to encryption and download/upload streaming
 - Intended to be used in scripts without interaction

 For a list of upcoming features and ideas, take a look at the